From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

 \subsection{GraphRAG vs GoG}

-Here we summarize the major differences between GraphRAG and our proposed GoG.
-GraphRAG organizes knowledge into fragmented, low-granularity entity–relation triples, which limits its ability to support coherent reasoning—much like trying to reconstruct evidence from shredded pieces of paper.
+In this section, we summarize the major differences between GraphRAG and our proposed GoG.
+Although GoG and GraphRAG both construct knowledge graphs to aid in downstream tasks, there are key differences between the graphs that are listed in Table~\ref{tab:gog_vs_graphrag}.
+GraphRAG organizes knowledge into fragmented, low-granularity entity–relation triples, which limits its ability to support coherent reasoning, much like trying to reconstruct evidence from shredded pieces of paper.
 In contrast, we explicitly model abstract goals and subgoals as graph nodes, preserving the task hierarchy and enabling multi-step reasoning.
 For example, our GoG consists of 703 nodes and 1,653 edges, whereas the knowledge graph constructed using GraphRAG contains 12,388 nodes and 18,347 edges from the same source.
-This more compact and structured goal graph is better tailored for goal achievement and planning, as evidenced by the following results on the Minecraft testbed.
+This more compact and structured goal graph is better suited for goal achievement and planning, as evidenced by the following results on the Minecraft testbed.